godotengine/godot-docs/classes/class_checkbox.rst

 Description
 -----------

-A checkbox allows the user to make a binary choice (choosing only one of two posible options), for example Answer 'yes' or 'no'.
+A checkbox allows the user to make a binary choice (choosing only one of two possible options), for example Answer 'yes' or 'no'.